Invizabel/VolorSavanna/README.md

 print(game.main())
 ```

-* To compile to debian package (in the Tools folder): python3 c2deb.py
+* To compile DLL to debian package (in the Tools folder): python3 c2deb.py